 You get exposure to large clients, perhaps global companies, with complex issues and transactions taking place.
 For example, your audit client might be listing for the first time or they may be undergoing an acquisition.
 The companies you work with may also be very large, household names which can be exciting.

 Working for a big firm allows you to become more of an expert in a specific area of accountancy such as audit; being employed in one department allows you to really develop your technical knowledge in that particular area.

-The career opportunities that are presented to you in a big firm after you complete your training contract are more likely to be wide ranging.
+The career opportunities that are presented to you in a big firm after you complete your training contract are more likely to be wide-ranging.
 It’s likely that you’ll have the opportunity to consider secondments to different locations or different service lines which will help expand your experience.
-Most new graduates start out in audit, but not all will remain there.

 More resources at your disposal

 There is a huge range of resources available to you at bigger firms.
 This means that you’ll be able to access subject matter experts on different topics areas on international issues.
 What’s more, you’ll probably have an enviable range of in-house resources at your fingertips.

 In a big firm, you’ll make lots of friends!
-You end up in a big year group with plenty of likeminded people.
-This offers a great support system for classes, exams and work experience, and dare we say it - lead to some brilliant nights out.
+You end up in a big year group with plenty of likeminded people during your contract.
+This offers a great support system for classes, exams and work experience, and dare we say it - leads to some brilliant nights out.